 In addition to a central interdisciplinary Library Learning Commons, we would like to create departmental areas with department offices, teacher meeting rooms, as well as shared spaces for disciplinary collaboration.
-We would like these spaces to also support advisory groups and neighborhoods.
+We would also like these spaces to support advisory groups and neighborhoods.
 We currently have 3 Houses, but we will need to organize the building to allow for a 4 House structure.
 Research indicates that learning communities should ideally remain under 500.
-Given growing enrollment, we will need 4 Houses in the future.
+Given growing enrollment, we will need 4 Houses in the future and the Houses will be organized by proximity not departments.

 We host a range of assemblies for our advisory and academic programs, including class meetings, pep rallies, concerts, elections, outside presenters, performances, award ceremonies, and conferences.
 These activities require an ability to meet as a whole school, and in divisions in half or in quarters.
-To do this in a school of 1,755 students, together with its staff, will require spaces in which to subdivide groups.
+To meet in these three configurations in a school of 1,755 students, together with its staff, will require spaces in which to subdivide groups.
 We will require 4 assembly spaces that can house students and advisors in groups of 1,963, 982, 654, and 491.
-The 900 seat theater will be a little small for housing half of the school.
-We envision these assembly spaces as being the Gym, the Theater, the Library Learning Commons, and the Cafeteria.
+The 900-seat theater will be a little small for housing half of the school.
+We envision these assembly spaces as being the Gym, Theater, Library Learning Commons, and Cafeteria.